tanushrin/azure-DP100-certification-prep/README.md

 ---

-> 💡 You only need these questions and your common sense to pass the DP-100 renewal confidently.
+> 💡 I hope these help to pass the DP-100 renewal confidently.

 Happy learning & best of luck! 🥳